ubiquity-os/plugin-sdk/README.md

 ### `postComment`

-The `postComment` function enables users to easily post a comment to an issue, a pull-request or even a conversation.
+The `postComment` function enables users to easily post a comment to an issue, a pull-request, or a pull request review thread.

 ## Getting Started